highfidelity/hifi-content/marketplaceItems/avatarCustomization101/README.md

 2. Blendshapes applying and manipulating them in High Fidelity
 3. Flow using flow avatar joints

-In this app, I describe ways to customize and direct you to more in depth resources that will help you customize your avatar to your needs!
+In this README, I describe ways to customize and direct you to more in depth resources that will help you customize your avatar to your needs!
+I recommend having both this README open and [avatarCustomization101.js](appResources/appData/resources/avatarCustomization101.js)) open for reference.

-The app utilizes “Avi” a customized Woody avatar that has a jacket submesh, specifically named blendshapes on its face, and flow joints on its leaf hair.
+The app utilizes “Avi,” a customized Woody avatar, with a jacket submesh, specifically named blendshapes on its face, and flow joints on its leaf hair.
+We use Avi because he is specifically configured to interact with the app.

+Please feel free to download and open Avi's .fbx and .fst files in your favorite 3D modelling software to inspect.
+Avi's .fst and .fbx files are located in the [avatar folder](appResources/appData/resources/avatar).

+For applying materials to your *own* avatar, please see the below section *Hello World Material: How to get Materials working on your avatar manually*.

 ## Steps using the App

-1. Download the app from the High Fidelity Marketplace
+1. Download the "Avatar 101" app from the High Fidelity Marketplace
 2. Click Switch Avatar on the Info tab
 3. Click "Yes" to save the avatar you're currently wearing or click "No" if not
 4. Follow along with the other tabs below to understand what's happening

-Wearing your own avatar, change your avatar to “Avi” in the Info tab and start exploring the different options.

-**I will explain how to apply some materials to your own avatar later on please see these sections:**
-- How to use Materials for your avatar in High Fidelity
-- How to manipulate Blendshapes for your avatar in High Fidelity
-- How to manipulate Flow for your avatar in High Fidelity

-## Materials
+## Material tab

 Click on the preset buttons to create a material entity or choose from the drop down menu to select "shadeless" or "hifi-pbr" to start with small material property adjustments (See method *updateMaterial()* in avatarCustomization101.js [avatarCustomization101.js](appResources/appData/resources/avatarCustomization101.js)).